 If you have altitude sickness symptoms, descend as quickly as you can.
 It’s nothing to mess around with.

 Try to go all the way to the viewpoint.
-You get a 360° view not just a rainbow Mountain, but of the nearby glacier and a gorgeous valley in the other direction.
+You get a 360° view not just of a rainbow Mountain, but of the nearby glacier and a gorgeous valley in the other direction.
 We think most people didn’t realize what they were missing by not going all the way up.

-If you are going to Machu Picchu the day before your trip to the Rainbow Mountain, tell your travel company to book your return train ticket early.
+If you are going to Machu Picchu the day before your trip to Rainbow Mountain, tell your travel company to book your return train ticket early.

 Higher elevation also means colder, nearly freezing temperatures, so be prepared.
 Whether you decide to take a one-day tour, make sure to wear very warm clothes.
-Also bring coca leaves to fight off altitude sickness and carry the minimum gear possible to ease the hike.
+Also, bring coca leaves to fight off altitude sickness and carry the minimum gear possible to ease the hike.

 what makes us different